What is in this leaflet

 - are allergic to armodafinil, modafinil or any of the other ingredients listed at the end of this leaflet.
 (See "NUVIGIL tablets description").
 Signs of allergic reaction may include a skin rash, itching, shortness of breath or swelling of the face, lips or tongue

-- are pregnant, or likely to become pregnant.
+- are pregnant currently,planning to become pregnant or likely to become pregnant or are breastfeeding.

 Do not take NUVIGIL if the packaging shows signs of tampering or the tablets do not look quite right.

-Do not take NUVIGIL if the expiry date on the bottle has passed.
+Do not take NUVIGIL if the expiry date on the packaging has passed.